Update on Long-Term Care Facilities Mitigation Activities

 here.
 The Department has also received additional staffing resources from the Centers for Disease Control and Prevention, as well as the Centers for Disease Control and Prevention Foundation.

-32 site assessments, 10 PPE trainings, 13 COVID-19 mass testing missions, and 14 facility staffing missions.
+As of August 6, 2020, the Department has deployed 79 Pennsylvania National Guard Strike Teams to 42 different LTCFs.
+Response at these facilities included 38 site assessments, 15 PPE trainings, 30 COVID-19 mass testing missions, and 15 facility staffing missions.
 The Department of Health has

 responded to 100% of outbreaks, defined as one or more confirmed positive case among staff or residents,